 How To Establish Dual State Residency

-To avoid dual taxation, it is important to establish residency in your new state.
+To avoid dual taxation, it is important to establish residency in your new, lower tax state.
 To establish a domicile in another state, you can take steps such as:

-• Purchasing a new home in the state you’re trying to establish residency in and moving into that home.
+- Purchase a new home in the state you’re trying to establish residency in and move into that home.

-• Getting a new driver’s license in your new state.
+- Get a driver’s license in your new state.

 Statutory Residency and Presumption of Residency